 Rising swan-like from the table, Mary Sue glided toward the boy who might just be her dream come true.
 He stood and met her halfway down the aisle.
 She smiled meltingly.

 He melted.
-"My name's Harry Potter.
+"My name's Harry.
 May I walk you to class?"

 Her heart somersaulted.
 Even his shy speech was adorable.
 Slipping her arm through his, her smile faded when a bushy-haired girl stepped into their path.